reinterpretcat/vrp/docs/src/concepts/pragmatic/problem/vehicles.md

 # Vehicle types

-A vehicle types are defined by `fleet.types` property and their schema has the following properties:
+A vehicle types are defined by `fleet.vehicles` property and their schema has the following properties:

 - **typeId** (required): a vehicle type id
 ```json